Upstart Target of Unusually Large Options Trading (NASDAQ:UPST)

-Upstart Holdings, Inc. (NASDAQ:UPST – Get Free Report) saw some unusual options trading activity on Tuesday.
-Investors purchased 49,733 put options on the stock.
-This is an increase of 21% compared to the typical daily volume of 41,100 put options.
+Upstart Holdings, Inc. (NASDAQ:UPST – Get Free Report) saw some unusual options trading on Wednesday.
+Stock investors acquired 56,434 call options on the company.
+This is an increase of approximately 36% compared to the typical daily volume of 41,392 call options.

+- Negative Sentiment: Truist lowered its price target (from $59 to $49) despite keeping a Buy rating — a downward revision that can blunt short‑term upside.
+UPST-Upstart price target lowered by at Truist

+- Negative Sentiment: Unusual options flow: a large uptick in put buying ahead of/around the print suggests elevated hedging or directional bearish bets, increasing downside pressure and volatility (high volume traded).

-A number of research analysts have recently weighed in on the company.
-BTIG Research restated a “neutral” rating on shares of Upstart in a research report on Wednesday, November 5th.
-Needham & Company LLC cut their price objective on Upstart from $82.00 to $56.00 and set a “buy” rating for the company in a research report on Wednesday, November 5th.
-Bank of America lowered their target price on Upstart from $81.00 to $71.00 and set a “neutral” rating on the stock in a report on Wednesday, November 5th.
-Truist Financial started coverage on Upstart in a report on Tuesday, January 6th.
-They issued a “buy” rating and a $59.00 price target for the company.
-Finally, Weiss Ratings reaffirmed a “sell (d+)” rating on shares of Upstart in a research note on Monday, December 29th.
-Six investment analysts have rated the stock with a Buy rating, five have assigned a Hold rating and two have assigned a Sell rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average price target of $60.36.
+Several equities research analysts have weighed in on the stock.
+BTIG Research restated a “neutral” rating on shares of Upstart in a research note on Wednesday, November 5th.
+JPMorgan Chase & Co. lowered their price objective on Upstart from $88.00 to $65.00 and set an “overweight” rating for the company in a research report on Wednesday, November 5th.
+Needham & Company LLC reaffirmed a “buy” rating and set a $56.00 target price on shares of Upstart in a research report on Wednesday.
+Bank of America decreased their price target on Upstart from $81.00 to $71.00 and set a “neutral” rating for the company in a research note on Wednesday, November 5th.
+Finally, Weiss Ratings reissued a “sell (d+)” rating on shares of Upstart in a report on Monday, December 29th.
+Six analysts have rated the stock with a Buy rating, five have given a Hold rating and two have assigned a Sell rating to the company.
+According to MarketBeat, the company presently has an average rating of “Hold” and an average target price of $59.45.

-In related news, Director Kerry Whorton Cooper sold 1,500 shares of the stock in a transaction dated Friday, December 12th.
-The shares were sold at an average price of $50.00, for a total transaction of $75,000.00.
-Following the completion of the transaction, the director directly owned 23,934 shares of the company’s stock, valued at $1,196,700.
-This represents a 5.90% decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, CFO Sanjay Datta sold 13,624 shares of the company’s stock in a transaction on Thursday, November 20th.
-The stock was sold at an average price of $36.58, for a total value of $498,365.92.
-Following the transaction, the chief financial officer directly owned 284,280 shares in the company, valued at $10,398,962.40.
-This represents a 4.57% decrease in their position.
-The disclosure for this sale is available in the SEC filing.
-In the last quarter, insiders sold 16,707 shares of company stock worth $633,080.
-16.67% of the stock is owned by insiders.
+In other Upstart news, Director Kerry Whorton Cooper sold 1,500 shares of Upstart stock in a transaction dated Friday, December 12th.
+The stock was sold at an average price of $50.00, for a total value of $75,000.00.
+Following the transaction, the director owned 23,934 shares in the company, valued at $1,196,700.
+The trade was a 5.90% decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CFO Sanjay Datta sold 13,624 shares of the business’s stock in a transaction dated Thursday, November 20th.
+The stock was sold at an average price of $36.58, for a total transaction of $498,365.92.
+Following the completion of the transaction, the chief financial officer owned 284,280 shares of the company’s stock, valued at $10,398,962.40.
+This represents a 4.57% decrease in their ownership of the stock.
+The SEC filing for this sale provides additional information.
+Insiders have sold a total of 16,707 shares of company stock valued at $633,080 over the last quarter.
+16.67% of the stock is owned by corporate insiders.

 Upstart Company Profile